yuhko-msft/microsoft-graph-docs/api-reference/beta/api/temporaryaccesspassauthenticationmethod-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve a list of a user's[temporaryAccessPassAuthenticationMethod](../resources/temporaryaccesspassauthenticationmethod.md)  objects and their properties.
+Retrieve a list of a user's [temporaryAccessPassAuthenticationMethod](../resources/temporaryaccesspassauthenticationmethod.md)  objects and their properties.
 This call will only return a single object as only one Temporary Access Pass method can be set on users.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).